 Reduce your tax burden with the 80C exemption on home loan repayment

-In the last budget, the government increased the annual exemption limit for interest on home loans to Rs.
+In the last budget, the government increased the annuallimit for interest on home loans to Rs.
 2 lakh and Rs.
 1.5 lakh for principal repayment.
-These limits may increase in the coming years, especially interest exemption limit, in line with developed markets like US.
+These limits may increase in the coming years, especially interest limit, in line with developed markets like US.

 If both husband and wife are working, a joint ownership of loan can help in doubling the tax advantage.